mlabs-haskell/the-plutus-scaffold/README.md

 nix develop .\#onchain
 ```

-### I'm getting "Output directory does not exist" from my purescript editor extension, what to do?
+#### I'm getting "Output directory does not exist" from my purescript editor extension, what to do?

 That's likely with vscode and the purescript-ide extenstion. `Spago` expects the project to be build into `output`, but opening you editor from the project toplevel directory it's at `offchain/output`.
 You can set it in the extensions settings or open the project from offchain.

+#### I renamed `npm run build-bundle` to `npm run build` and now nix doesn't build, why?

+The dream2nix library used for packaging frontend will run the command named `build` at build step, you may or may not not want that.